Christine has a diverse and general commercial law practice with an emphasis on technology, franchising and retail.

-She provides Canadian and international franchisors with business practical advice on all aspects of Canadian franchise law, including the preparation of franchise agreements and disclosure documents, acquisitions and dispositions of single unit franchises and franchise systems as a whole, managing franchisee relationships and expanding operations to Canada.
+In the franchising industry, Christine provides Canadian and international franchisors with business practical advice on all aspects of Canadian franchise law, including the preparation of franchise agreements and disclosure documents, acquisitions and dispositions of single unit franchises and franchise systems as a whole, managing franchisee relationships and expanding operations to Canada.
 Christine also has a particular expertise is franchise bankruptcy and insolvency issues.

-Christine brings a unique perspective to her franchise practice, having previously worked as an associate at a well-respected franchisee-side boutique law firm in Toronto as well as serving as a judicial law clerk to the Superior Court of Justice.
+Christine brings a unique perspective to her commercial practice, having previously served as a judicial law clerk to the Superior Court of Justice.

-Christine regularly writes and speaks on franchise issues and is a member of the Ontario Bar Association’s Franchise Law Executive and the Consumer Law Subcommittee.
+Christine regularly writes and speaks on commercial law issues and is a member of the Ontario Bar Association’s Franchise Law Executive and the Consumer Law Subcommittee.
 Christine also serves as the Chair of the Osler Women Lawyers’ Network.